A Serious Tennis Fan’s Complete Guide to the 2026 US Open: Tickets, Tips & More

 By P.J.
 Simmons

-2024 will mark my 16th consecutive US Open, and I’ve learned a ton over the years through trial and error about how to maximize the opportunity, find the best tickets and seats on the Official US Open ticket site on Ticketmaster and other reseller sites, and generally get the biggest bang for the buck.
+2026 will mark my 18th consecutive US Open, and I’ve learned a ton over the years through trial and error about how to maximize the opportunity, find the best tickets and seats on the Official US Open ticket site on Ticketmaster and other reseller sites, and generally get the biggest bang for the buck.
 Likewise, I’ve learned so much thanks to fellow fans around the world who have shared their own insights since I wrote the first version of this post over a decade ago.

 Below are my top 10 recommendations for serious tennis fans like me.
+I’ll continue to update this post throughout the summer and through the tournament.

 In a rush and need quick answers?